bartoszgebarowski/Chrome-rock-band/README.md

 ## Site overview

 Chrome rock band is a website that treats Samurai band as real, separate entity from Cyberpunk 2077.
-The game itself is set in a dystopian environment, ruled by large corporations and full of social inequalities.
+The game itself is set in a dystopian world, ruled by large corporations and full of social inequalities.
 The music in the game was performed by real musicians from Refused, and Johnny Silverhand's appearance was modeled after popular actor Keanu Reeves.
 He is also Johnny's voice in the game.
-Judging from the monthly Spotify listeners and the views of each song on Youtube, there is a strong incentive to create a website that features Refused's alter ego in-game, as many fans of the game seem to have liked this kind of musicians incarnation.
+Judging from the monthly Spotify listeners and the views of each song on Youtube, there is a strong incentive to create a website that features Refused alter ego in-game, as many fans of the game seem to have liked this kind of musicians incarnation.
 This website aims to fulfill, to some extent, this purpose while remaining faithful to the source material.
 The project was built to answer following, potential users needs:

 * Can i check the band's new releases ??
 * When i can hear them live ?